Transalations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 - the submission must be prints, colour or monochrome or a mixture.

 - prints must be mounted on light cardboard or <10 mm foamboard, polyboard, kapaboard or the equivalent.
 Each mount must contain a single image.
-The longest side of the mounting board must not exceed 50 cm.
-Any small deviations from the specified size will only be judged at the Chairman's discretion.
+The mounting boards must not be longer than 50 cm and not shorter than 30 cm.

 - no frames are permitted.
 Total weight of pictures max.
 2.5 kg.